 Capacity expansion.
 This is the no-brainer for expanding.
 MDG was reaching 75% of our capacity, so we either had to expand or recognize there would be a future cap

 After experiencing the in-field affects that Biotifx™ products have on odor reduction; it is easy to understand that these products can reduce hydrogen sulfide and odor levels in a variety of industrial applications.
 The common question following that understanding is: how?
 Although Bacillus work in similar ways when it comes to pet odors, landfill odor, and drain odors, let’s focus on the process of odor removal within wastewater

-A municipal wastewater treatment plant dosed with Biotifx™ ULTRA showed significant cost reduction and operational efficiency improvements, including a 50% reduction in bio-solids from sequencing batch reactors (SBR’s).
+A municipal wastewater treatment plant dosed with Biotifx™ ULTRA and saw a significant reduction in costs along with increased operational efficiency.
+This included a 50% reduction in bio-solids from sequencing batch reactors (SBR’s).
 Improvements in efficiency and cost included: reduction in odor control chemicals, belt press polymer, electricity, enzyme use, and sludge hauling.
-In just 3.5 months, the savings in sludge hauling alone was 2.5
+In just 3.5 months, the savings in sludge hauling

 In the U.S., there are over 15,000 operational public wastewater treatment facilities.
 Of these, over 70% are considered ‘small systems’.
 EPA considers a wastewater system small if it serves a community with a population of 10,000 or fewer people and an average daily wastewater flow of less than 1M gallons per day (GPD).
 Because small communities tend to be economically disadvantaged, under-served, land locked, and